-Sapphire, the birthstone of September, is known for imparting on wearers peace, wisdom, loyalty, nobility and faith.
+Sapphire, the birthstone of September, is known for imparting to wearers peace, wisdom, loyalty, nobility, and faith.

 Sapphires take the term “royal blue” to a whole new meaning, with one of the most famous sapphire engagement ring belonging to none other than Princess Diane and Kate Middleton.

-The padparascha sapphire is an extremely rare type of pinkish orange fancy coloured sapphire.
+The padparadscha sapphire is an extremely rare type of pinkish-orange fancy-coloured variety.
 The beautiful name comes from a Sinhalese word meaning aquatic lotus blossom.
 The fetching salmon colour is highly sought after and can sell for prices higher than other sapphires.

 Some sapphires can exhibit colour change depending on the type of light it is exposed to.
-These sapphires have the ability to adsorb light at two light wavelengths.
-So in white daylight or fluorescent light they appear blue, meanwhile in incandescent light they appear a reddish purple.
+These stones have the ability to adsorb light at two light wavelengths.
+So in white daylight or fluorescent light, they appear blue.
+Meanwhile, in incandescent light, they appear a reddish purple.

 Famous sapphires include the likes of The Star of Adam and The Logan Sapphire.
-The Star of Adam is a 1,404.49 carat oval shaped sapphire which shows asterism – a quality where the reflection of light by tiny inclusions give the appearance of a 6 pointed star on the surface.
+The Star of Adam is a 1,404.49-carat oval-shaped stone that shows asterism – a quality where the reflection of light by tiny inclusions gives the appearance of a 6-pointed star on the surface.
 The Logan Sapphire is the largest faceted sapphire at 422.99 carats.
-It was donated to the Smithsonian Institution in 1960 set in a brooch by Mrs. Polly Logan, who the crystal is named after.
+It was donated to the Smithsonian Institution in 1960 and set in a brooch by Mrs. Polly Logan, who the crystal is named after.